 In all of our cooking vacations, you’ll learn about the culinary traditions of a particular region or country.
-But traditions don’t just vary from region to region, but also from cities to towns, which is something Aslihan, from “A Turkish Delight,” discovered when she moved to the Aegean Coast.
+But traditions don’t just vary from region to region, but also from cities to towns, which is something Aslihan, from Cooking on Turkey’s Aegean Coast and Olive Harvest Weeks on Turkey’s Mediterranean Coast, discovered when she moved to the Aegean Coast.
 Here, she talks about delicious healthy Turkish cuisine that relies heavily on seasonal vegetables, even in the Winter.

 “Bodrum, Aegean Coast of Turkey, if you are a culinary enthusiast, it is definitely heaven.
 About five years ago when I moved to Bodrum, I had habits of a city person meaning I would buy fresh vegetables and would try to freeze them so I would have some vegetables to use for my cooking in the winter.
 First year, people thought I was crazy, and I would not understand why.”